saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest.md

 ---
 id: xcuitest
-title: Configuring Your XCUITest Tests
+title: Configuring Your XCUITest Tests for Real Devices and Simulators (BETA)
 sidebar_label: XCUITest Configuration
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-<span className="sauceGreen">Real Devices Only</span>

 `saucectl` relies on a YAML specification file to determine exactly which tests to run and how to run them.
 To customize `saucectl` to run your XCUITest tests, simply modify the properties of the YAML file accordingly.
 This page defines each of the configuration properties specific to running XCUITest tests.